Medication-overuse headache is a cause of frequent headaches caused by taking painkillers or triptan medicines regularly for headaches or migraine.

 Medication-overuse headache is defined in the following way:

-- Headache present on at least 15 days per month.
+- You have headaches on at least 15 days per month.

-The headache must resolve (or revert to its previous pattern) within two months of cessation of overuse if the diagnosis is to be definite.
-Prior to this happening, your diagnosis will be 'probable medication-overuse headache'.
-It is only after you are better that you can be absolutely certain.
+The headaches must resolve (or your headaches must go back to the pattern of pain you had before the problem started) within two months of stopping overuse if the diagnosis is to be definite.
+Until then, your diagnosis will be 'probable medication-overuse headache'.
+It is only after you are better that you and your doctor can be absolutely certain.

 Which medicines cause medication-overuse headache?